timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-dataset.md

 <CreateHypertableStocks />

-When you ingest data into a transactional database like Timescale, it is more efficient to insert data in batches rather than inserting data row-by-row.
-Using one transaction to insert multiple rows can significantly increase the overall ingest capacity and speed of your Timescale database.
+When you ingest data into a transactional database like $COMPANY, it is more efficient to insert data in batches rather than inserting data row-by-row.
+Using one transaction to insert multiple rows can significantly increase the overall ingest capacity and speed of your $COMPANY database.

 ## Batching in memory